Calculation of Photocarrier Generation from Optical Absorption for Time-domain Simulation of Optoelectronic Devices: Formulation

 \subsection{Comments}

-It should be noted that, since $E^{\mathrm{ph}}$ in~\eqref{generation} and~\eqref{generation1} explicitly depends on the frequency, it is not feasible to directly calculate the photon flux of a wideband optical pulse.
-In PCD simulations, this is not a problem since the source is rather narrowband (less than $1\%$) with its center frequency $\nu_0$ satisfying $h\nu_0\approx E^{\mathrm{g}}$.
-One can use $h\nu_0$ or $E^{\mathrm{g}}$ to calculate the photon flux.
-For PVDs, usually, the frequency range of interest covers the full visible spectrum.
-Like in frequency-domain methods, one can run multiple simulations with different narrowband sources to cover the full frequency range.
-With the method proposed above, one can reduce the number of simulations using a wideband source together with a dispersion model consisting of multiple non-overlapping (in the frequency spectrum) poles, with each pole covering a narrow band.
-Note that one can also include other poles or dispersion models in other frequency ranges, however, only those poles contributing to the photoelectric effect (e.g., with $E_p^{\mathrm{ph}} \ge E^{\mathrm{g}}$) should be included in~\eqref{generation1}.
+${E^{{\mathrm{ph}}}}$ in~\eqref{generation} and~\eqref{generation1} is frequency-dependent and therefore these two equations cannot be directly used to calculate the photon flux of a wideband optical pulse.
+This is not a problem for simulations of photoconductive devices because the source is narrowband (less than $1\% $) with center frequency ${\nu _0}$ and $h{\nu _0}$ is large enough to excite electrons.
+Then~\eqref{generation} can be used to calculate the photon flux.
+For simulations of photovoltaic devices, the frequency range of interest usually covers the entire visible spectrum.
+Like the frequency-domain methods, multiple simulations with different narrowband sources can be executed to cover the entire frequency range.
+In this case, the proposed method might reduce the number of simulations since it allows for a wideband source and a dispersion model with multiple poles, each of which covers a narrow band.
+Other poles or dispersion models in other frequency ranges can also be included; however, only those poles contributing to the optical absorption (e.g., those with corresponding photon energies larger than the bandgap energy) should be included in~\eqref{generation1}.
+The proposed method relies on the separation of the dissipated power density from the reactive power density in~\eqref{Summation}.
+This can also be done for other dispersion models~\cite{Cui2004, Haus1989book, Smith1998, Huang2015}

+It should be noted that, in the above formulation, the Lorentz dispersion model is used to phenomenally describe the interband electron transition upon the absorption of optical waves.
+The corresponding polarization current density $\mathbf{J}_{\mathrm{P}}(\mathbf{r},t)$ is associated with the electrical displacement of bound charges.
+On the other hand, the freely-moving photocarriers are modeled with the drift-diffusion model and the corresponding conductivity enters the Maxwell equations through the photocurrent density $\mathbf{J}_{\mathrm{D}}(\mathbf{r},t)$.
+Hence, the Lorentz model parameters are assumed independent of the density of freely-moving carriers.
+Also note that, in this work, the Maxwell-drift-diffusion system is used to illustrate the carrier generation rate model.
+But the generation rate model does not rely on the drift-diffusion model and is applicable to other carrier transport models for semiconductor devices, such as the hydrodynamic model~\cite{Vasileska2010}.